slavicaDj/blog/README.md

 This was interesting way to figure things out, and I didn't have chance to do it before.

 And in the beginning, almost everything seemed confusing and unfamiliar.
 Git is a huge project, and I took my time getting to know it.
 But I wouldn't like the other way.
 I know that if I struggle, put a lot of effort, I am on the right path.
 That only means I will grow and learn more.
 The most important thing here is to never stop wondering, be eager and excited.
 That way everything else will sort out.

+To condense everything in this post, I'll mention things that I would say to my past-self, when I first applied to Outreachy:
+* Believe in yourself, you are up to the task!
+* Please ask more questions, no matter how simple
+* Don't be afraid of failure
+* Don't think less of yourself if you don't know or understand something, you will learn it
+* Don't stress over code reviews, you will get your first patch merged eventually

 [1][https://www.atlassian.com/git/tutorials/what-is-git](https://www.atlassian.com/git/tutorials/what-is-git)
 [2][https://git-scm.com/docs/git-add](https://git-scm.com/docs/git-add)